OlesYudin/HTTPs-for-web-in-AWS/README.md

 ## Create certificate for domaine

-1. Open [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/ "AWS Certificate Manager") and click on `Reguest a certificate`.
+### 1. Open [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/ "AWS Certificate Manager") and click on `Reguest a certificate`.

 <p align="center">
   <img src="images/5.
 Request a certificate from AWS CM.png" alt="Request a certificate from AWS CM"/>
 </p>

-2. Click on `Request a public certificate`
+### 2. Click on `Request a public certificate`.

 <p align="center">
   <img src="images/3.
 Request public cert in AWS SM.png" alt="Request a public certificate in AWS SM"/>
 </p>

-3. Write full name of domaine, than choose validation method.
+### 3. Write full name of domaine, than choose validation method.
 If you use `DNS validation` - you will add extra record on Route53 to validate your domaine from AWS (it is \*recommended\*\* way).
 If you use `Email validation` - you will recive validation massage on your domaine email (for example: admin@lisenok-aws.tk).
 Than choose tags if it necessary for you and click `Request`.

 <p align="center">
   <img src="images/7.
 Request public cert in AWS CM (2).png" alt="Request public certificate in AWS CM"/>
 </p>

-4. You will see Domains something like this.
+### 4. You will see Domains something like this.
 You need copy `CNAME name` and `CNAME value`.

 <p align="center">
   <img src="images/8.
 Certificate domaine.png" alt="Certificate domaine"/>
 </p>

-5. Now you certificate has "pending" status.
+### 5. Now you certificate has "pending" status.
 You need to create new record on [AWS Route53](https://aws.amazon.com/route53 "AWS Route53").
 Return to Route53, choose your `hosted zone` and click on `Create record`.

 <p align="center">
   <img src="images/9.
 Create record in Route53.png" alt="Create new record in Route53"/>
 </p>

-6. When you create new record, you need:
+### 6. When you create new record, you need:

 - Paste `CNAME name` to `Record name`.
 Be carefull, and remove from CNAME your domaine name.
 For example, in my case I remove `.lixenok-aws.tk.`.
 - Choose `CNAME - Routes traffis to another domaine name and to some AWS resources` as a `record type`